mfrachet/acodingdance/src/posts/the-n-props-syndrome/index.md

 - I think `position` refers to the squares, or maybe the lines?
 I don't know

-These are all valid questions, some are simple and can be answered in a github issue, but some other needs attention and probably modifications of the code and a new release with some fixes.
+These are all valid questions, some are simple and can be answered in a github issue, but some other needs attention and probably modifications of the code and a new release with adjustments.

 ### From a maintainer perspective